victorjatoba/git-merging/Rebase usage.md

 # REBASE --onto

---onto <newbase>
+"--onto `<newbase>`
 Starting point at which to create the new commits.
-If the --onto option is not specified, the starting point is <upstream>.
-May be any valid commit, and not just an existing branch name.
-[Citation](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt---ontoltnewbasegt)
+If the --onto option is not specified, the starting point is `<upstream>`.
+May be any valid commit, and not just an existing branch name." [(Git docs, 2022)](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt---ontoltnewbasegt)

 ## Transplant